erysdren/netradiant-custom/README.md

 ## Supported games

-Main focus is on Half-Life 2.
+The main focus is on the Source Engine games of the Half-Life 2 era:

+- Half-Life 2 (2004)
+- Counter-Strike: Source (2004)
+- Half-Life 2: Episode One (2006)
+- Half-Life 2: Episode Two (2007)
+- Portal (2007)
+- Team Fortress 2 (2007)

+But if the [sourcepp](https://github.com/craftablescience/sourcepp) library can load the assets, then supporting a lot more Source Engine games is probably feasible.

 ## Features

-Development is focused on smoothing and tweaking editing process.

 ### Can Do

-- Load VMFs
+- Load VMF maps
-- Load VMTs
+- Load VMT materials
-- Load VTFs
+- Load VTF textures
-- Load VPKs
+- Load files from VPKs

 ### Can't Do (yet):

 - Save VMFs
 - Load brush texture coordinates
-- Load MDLs
+- Load MDL models
 - Load FGDs
 - Displacements
-- Entity I/O
+- Source Entity I/O

-#### Random feature highlights
+### Random feature highlights

+(Note that this feature list is copied entirely from [NetRadiant-custom](https://github.com/Garux/netradiant-custom))

 * WASD camera binds
 * Fully supported editing in 3D view (brush and entity creation, all manipulating tools)